ashtav/ashtav/README.md

 ### Hi...
 I'm Ashta
 Introverted personality, love the art of design, photo editing, video editing and music maker.
 I can play several instruments, but piano is my favorite.
+I'm currently working as a mobile app developer in a tech company and studying 3D Modeling and Machine Learning.

 ### me.js